Keyword Strategies

 We have seen too many organizations' keywords fail because of simple guidelines not followed.
 To avoid most potential keyword issues avoid the following:

-• When two words are used together, without the use of a number
+When two words are used together, without the use of a number.

-• Why?
-Because your phone will auto-correct to add a space to separate the words.
-If this happens, the GiveSmart Fundraise system will only read the first word in the sequence as the keyword.
-In the example above, our system will only read the word "give" and exclude the word "now".
-If the first keyword in the sequence ("give") happens to be owned by another organization, your donor will be directed to their donation page!
-We know you don’t want this, so please be sure to avoid two word keywords -- unless a number is included -- to prevent auto-correct from separating the sequence into multiple (key)words.
+• In the example above with "GIVENOW", our system will only read the word "give" and exclude the word "now".
+If the first keyword in the sequence ("give") happens to be owned by another organization, your donor will be directed to their donation page (yikes!).
+We know you don’t want this, so please be sure to avoid two-word keywords -- unless a number is included -- to prevent auto-correct from separating the sequence into multiple (key)words.

 • Examples: "givenow", "runforchange", "givetokids"

-• Acronyms are not ideal keywords.
+Acronyms are not ideal keywords.

 • Why?
 Because they are likely to auto-correct.